kinggeorges12/JellyBridge/README.md

 **⚠️ Compatibility Note**: This plugin has been *fully tested using Jellyfin 10.10.7 and 10.11.2* with Jellyseerr 2.7.3.
 Previous versions lacked compatibility with Jellyfin 10.11.\*, but that has been resolved as of the plugin version 1.3.0.\*!
 Unknown compatibility with Jellyfin versions before 10.10.0 or after 10.11.2, or Jellyseerr versions before 2.7.3.

 Tips:
+- For additional help with plugin setup, check out [issues with the debugging tag](https://github.com/kinggeorges12/JellyBridge/issues?q=is%3Aissue%20label%3Adebugging).
 - If the config UI doesn’t reflect the latest changes after an update, force-refresh the page (see Release Notes for steps).
 - If favorites cannot be requested from the Manage Library page, temporarily disable CSRF protection in Jellyseerr (Settings → Network → uncheck “Enable CSRF Protection”).